3 min read

 3. Take an Ice Bath: It’s an intimidating thought for some (especially me!) however ice baths are also very effective in reducing core body temperatures and can effectively reduce soreness and inflammation.
 Fill the bathtub with cold water and throw in a bunch of ice.
 Afterward, your muscles will feel fresh, relaxed and cool.
 You may also experience more comfortable sleeping.

 5. Use Compression Garments: For most of us we’d like to recover from a tough workout then, the next day, get back to another tough workout.
-Research has shown that compression garments can help decrease recovery time.
+Research has shown that compression garments can help improve recovery time.

 Chocolate milk as a post-exercise recovery aid.
 Karp, J.R., Johnston, J.D., Tecklenburg, S., et al. Dept of Kinesiology and Applied Health Science, Human Performance Laboratory, Indiana University.
 International Journal of Sport Nutrition and Exercise Metabolism.
 2006 Feb;16(1):78-91